AimsAdd-my-Pet (AmP) aims to collect:

 - properties of species that are implied by these parameters

 Although this website offers a lot of information, an in-depth analysis cannot do without further computation and visualisation.
 Free Matlab packages DEBtool and AmPtool (see below) make this task a lot easier.
 Matlab itself is expensive, but the inexpensive student version will suffice in most cases.
-Alternatively, all data is available in Matlab structures allStat.mat and allEco.mat, which can be imported in R with some R-to-Matlab package.
+DEBtool or AmPtool do not use any of Matlab's toolboxes.
+Alternatively, the Matlab structures can be imported in R with some R-to-Matlab package.
 Free Octave and Scilab very much resemble Matlab.

 AmP is an initiative in the context of much wider aims: